-Step 5: Once you’ve restored the parts of the photo that were a little bit crazy, use the compare feature again to double-check your edits.
+Step 5: Once you've restored the parts of the photo that were a little bit unusual, use the compare feature again to double-check your edits.
 You can always use the Reshape, Refine and Resize tools again if you want to try more editing.

 Step 6: Save your work!
 There's nothing worse than finally getting things right and then forgetting to save the image.